custom-components/pyscript/docs/reference.rst

 (no version specified) are also accepted, but the highest pinned version will always take precedence when a package has been specified as a requirement multiple times.

-Each app's or module's directory (assuming they use the directory-form of a package) can also contain an optional ``requirements.txt`` file:
+Each app or module's directory (assuming they use the directory-form of a package) can also contain an optional ``requirements.txt`` file:

 - ``<config>/pyscript/modules/my-package-name/requirements.txt``